Who to contact

 The setting offers a graduated approach to supporting children with SEND, this allows for an observed plan to be carried out and targets set.
 Key persons will spend time with a child to observe them through play, if an area of need is yet to be identified.

 The SENCO and the Key person will work together with the parents to set targets using a targeted plan.
-If practitioners feel they need outside support after 3months then the SENDCO will access this.
+If practitioners feel they need outside support after 3 months then the SENDCO will access this.
+This support will be sought through LIFT (local inclusion forum teams) and they will be moved onto a personalised plan.

 In house training for all practitioners is carried out and any additional training will be accessed if required.